bareos/kube-bareos/STEP-BY-STEP.md

 This is the step-by-step guide to reproduce our test setup.

 ## Test Environment
-Our test environment consists of a machine running Red Hat Enterprise Linux 8 (x86_64) with a graphical environment and a browser to work with Wordpress later on.
-When using a different system changes may be needed.
+This guide has been tested with Red Hat Enterprise Linux 8 (x86_64) and Fedora 35 (x86_64) with a graphical environment and a browser to work with Wordpress later on.
 The driver we use for minikube will fetch disk images and create a KVM-based virtual machine.
 For that you will need at least 2 GB of free memory and around 10 GB of free diskspace in your home-directory.

-We also assume that you have an existing setup of Bareos director and storage daemon and that these are accessible from your test-machine.
+We also assume that you have an existing setup of Bareos Director and Storage Daemon and that these are accessible from your test-machine.

 ## Configure `libvirt`
 1. Install virtualization packages using `sudo dnf install @virt`